 Australia has world-class higher education facilities, with both established and institutions to choose from.
 Adelaide has three local public universities, each of which are unique in their own way so doing some research can help you choose which one is right for you.

 Domestic Australian students and international senior secondary students receive an ATAR (Australian Tertiary Admissions Rank) score at the completion of Year 12.
 This means international students that choose to study high school in Australia, are assessed for university entrance exactly the same as domestic students.
-Unlike India, universities in Australia do not require students to undertake an entrance exam.
+Universities in Australia do not require students to undertake an entrance exam.
 Instead, students are assessed for entry into the course they want based on their ATAR score.
 The required score for a course is dependent on the amount of demand for that course and the number of places the university has for it.
 The higher the demand for a course, the higher the required ATAR.

 For students that don’t quite meet the required entry score for a course, there are other alternatives.
 Foundation studies or bridging programs are another pathway into university.
 These intensive courses help bring students up to the required level for university.
 Foundation courses or pathway programs as they are commonly known, are a really great way to transition into university as they better prepare students for the self-discipline of university studies.
 In most cases pathway programs also count towards your university degree, so they don’t impact the length of time you have to study to achieve a degree.